← Back to practice catalog

 National news spike: site "up," nobody can complete a booking

-What it looks like — Status page is green; edge serves HTML; users queue forever or bounce at token exchange.
+What users saw — Status page is green.
+Edge serves HTML.
+Users queue forever or bounce at token exchange.
 Origin RPS looks healthy because few requests make it past admission control.
-Social feeds fill with “system is broken” while your p95 API latency is fine for authenticated paths that never fire.
+Social feeds say "system is broken" while API latency looks fine.

-What good teams do — Dashboards on token issue rate, validation failure reasons (signature vs expiry vs scope), and end-to-end funnel from queue exit to appointment row.
-Runbooks with feature-flag bypass for verified cohorts when policy allows—ethics and legal pre-approved.
-Seniors treat admission control as a first-class service with SLOs, not a CDN add-on.
+What good teams do — Dashboards on token issue rate, validation failure reasons, and end-to-end funnel from queue exit to appointment row.
+Runbooks with pre-approved bypass for verified cohorts when policy allows.
+Treat admission control as a first-class service with SLOs.

 Inventory goes negative or double-booked under load